If you are fond of outdoor activities such as hunting, hiking, bird watching, long-range shooting, binoculars will come in handy for you.

 Pros:

-• Twilight Light Management System: at dawn and dusk the extra glassing light is added up to 10 minutes;
+• Twilight Light Management System: at dawn and dusk the extra glassing light is added for up to 10 minutes

 Cons: